 The narrative unfolds in the “Kat Zet” (Amis’s term for Auschwitz in Time’s Arrow reappears here) between August 1942 and April 1943, as the tide turns against the Nazis, and the prospect of defeat begins to haunt those running the industrial machinery of the death camp.
 The grotesque figure of Paul Doll (loosely modelled on Rudolf Höss, who was the commandant at Auschwitz from May 1940 to November 1943) is the most repulsive of the book’s three narrators, with a quasi-comic capacity for vanity, hypocrisy and self-indulgence that slides into psychotic brutality.
 Szmul is a tormented Jew who leads the Sonderkommando, “the saddest men who ever lived”, a group of prisoners who preserve their lives by helping to manage the extermination process.
 Golo Thomsen, with Aryan hair of “frosty white” and “arctic eyes” of cobalt blue, is the fictional nephew of Martin Bormann.
 He is coordinating the construction of Auschwitz’s Buna-Werke, an industrial complex intended to produce synthetic rubber and fuel.
 Thomsen’s passion for Hannah, Doll’s statuesque wife, is at first little more than an erotic obsession.
 He compares himself with a bull elephant on heat (“I must, I must, I just must”), but his rampaging desire ripens into a tender affection.
 Thomsen’s deepening attachment provides qualified glimpses of hope in a story that can offer nothing to celebrate.

 “Imagine how disgusting it would be if anything good came out of that place”, Hannah remarks.
 Here is Amis’s dilemma.
 The better his novel, the more disgusting its achievement.
-The idea of drawing on the Holocaust to create coruscating fiction is at best uncomfortable, and at worst exploitative and offensive; yet to declare the death camps out of bounds for novelists would be even worse, risking a collective amnesia.
+The idea of drawing on the Holocaust to create coruscating fiction is at best uncomfortable, and at worst exploitative and offensive; yet to declare the death camps out of bounds for novelists might risk a collective amnesia that would be even worse.
 And to write badly about Auschwitz would be intolerable.
 The novel repeatedly returns to the question of disgust.
 Szmul exhumes the buried testimony of one of his dead Sonderkommando colleagues, and finds it embroidered with lies about the eloquent nobility with which prisoners met their deaths.
 He thinks of the record he intends to leave behind him.
 “I understand that I am disgusting.
 But will I write disgustingly?”

 The weight of Amis’s responsibility imposes an uncharacteristic constraint on his flamboyance.
 His language is often as exuberant, or as flippant, as ever, but its unremitting purpose is to direct the reader’s response.
 Author and reader must stand in the same soiled place.
 Doll’s self-revelations are defined by this necessity, for it would be a disaster if the reader began to feel a sneaking sympathy for his helplessly egotistical ineptitude.
 “I like numbers”, he tells us.
 “They speak of logic, exactitude, and thrift...
 I like numbers.
 Numbers, numerals, integers.
 Digits!”
 The message is simple – Doll distances himself from the reality of his work by translating it into the abstractions of arithmetic.
 The point is constantly reinforced as a verbal tic punctuating his musings, until it becomes a mechanical expression of alienation: – “1 thing was clear”; “the Jews’d give us the same treatment if they had ½ a chance, as everybody knows”; “After a moment or 2 I said... “.
 Only once does Amis endow the language of this terrifying clown with power and poetry, allowing him an aberrant and immediately repudiated moment of perception: